Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 We know the techno-economic paradigm of the computer revolution—move fast and break things, launch MVPs, iterate in short cycles, pursue business models with zero marginal cost.
 Basically all the mantras consumed by aspiring tech founders.

 Cast in these terms, the techno-economic paradigm of crypto is almost embarrassing to say out loud.
 Here’s what we taught founders how to build a business in the crypto age: you should shoehorn your idea into a protocol, invent a story how it will eventually be decentralized, write an academic-looking whitepaper with some math in it, create a Swiss foundation, do a public ICO, open source your code… you know the jig.
+Basically, cargo culting the Ethereum ICO.

 In hindsight, we can acknowledge how almost none of this was predictive of an entrepreneur’s success.
 But founders who did not adopt this paradigm during the ICO boom were seen as low-status, and thus were less rewarded in their fundraising.